yeukhon/minion-bootstrap/README.md

 We have chosen the name of the inventory file to be ``testing``.
-You are advised to choose staging, develop, testing, or production, as a convention.
+You are advised to choose staging, development, testing, or production, as a convention.

 You need to give the IP address and the username.